Rowing Technique and Rowing Workouts

 High intensity interval training (HIIT) can be a great calorie-burning option when you’re short on time.
 After warming up for 10 minutes, follow a program like the 30/30r in Concept2’s menu.
-This program has you row vigorously for 30 seconds, then rest for 30 seconds, then repeat.
+This program has you row vigorously for 30 seconds, rest for 30 seconds, and repeat.

 In the plan below, every five minutes you can break the 30/30 cycle with another exercise such as air squats or pushups.